a-synchronous/rubico/README.md

 Behind the scenes, `transform` is calling `reduce` with a reducing function suitable for writing<br>
 to `process.stdout` converted from the transducer `pipe([filter(...), map(...)])`

-A reducer is a reducing function, very much the same as the one supplied to [reduce](https://github.com/richytong/rubico#reduce)
+`reducer` is an alias for reducing function, very much the same as the one supplied to [reduce](https://github.com/richytong/rubico#reduce)
 ```javascript
 y = reduce(reducer)(x)
 ```